fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Turn Advancer now appears after the player skips turn with their first Unit during the Tutorial.
     - The consumed City/Town Legacy now gets properly removed from the count of City/Town Legacy cards in the Legacy select screen during Advanced Start.
     - The background color for Dark Age Legacy cards now displays properly as black when viewed in the Legacy planning screen.
-    - Auto End Turn now pauses for unallocated Army Commander Promotion points when it’s the last action remaining.
+    - Auto End Turn now pauses for unallocated Army Commander Promotion points when it's the last action remaining.
     - Migrant Units' Resettle ability can now only be used in empty available tiles to become rural tiles.
     - The diplomacy animation now properly plays when interacting with a Diplomacy Event.

 - **Multiplayer**
-    - Addressed a reported issue where a player’s Team Chat message appeared as if sent by a player on the Opposing Team.
+    - Addressed a reported issue where a player's Team Chat message appeared as if sent by a player on the Opposing Team.
     - Addressed a reported issue where the Production bonus towards Wonders appeared when viewing the tooltips of the Nepal civilization instead of the Unique Ability in the Multiplayer Lobby.
     - Added missing description for Unique Ability when viewing the tooltips of the Great Britain civilization in the Multiplayer Lobby.
     - For easier navigability, reordered all leaders and civs (base game and DLC) alphabetically when viewing the dropdowns in the Multiplayer Lobby Menu.